 Mexican Couscous Salad

 This healthy mexican couscous salad is perfect for lunch or a light dinner!
-Filled with veggies, black beans, whole wheat couscous and a smoky honey chipotle dressing.
-On the table in 30 minutes or less!
+Filled with veggies, black beans, whole wheat couscous and a smoky honey chipotle dressing, it’s on the table in 30 minutes or less.
+Vegetarian with dairy free and vegan options.

 It’s that time of the year.
 You know, when you realize you’ve eaten a few too many cookies during the holidays and didn’t go for a run as often as you would have liked.